Your habits determine your reality.

 Start identifying your habits by reflecting on triggers activated through all five of your senses.

-Start with sight and think about the things that you see that trigger a specific craving or behavior.
+Start with sight and think about the things you see that trigger a specific craving or behavior.

 Next, move on to what you smell, hear, taste, and feel.